alicerunsonfedora/ocellusscript/mkdocs/language/11-spec.md

 The following page contains technical information about OcellusScript.
 This information is useful for those wishing to write a custom compiler or interpreter for OcellusScript.

+OcellusScript is currently a statically strong-typed programming language with optional type parameters.

 ## Lexical Elements

 During the tokenization process, OcellusScript will create tokens of the following types: